carlosiruiz/Mental_Health_Analysis-/README.md

 ## Methods

-Describe the process for analyzing or modeling the data.
-For Phase 1, this will be descriptive analysis.

 The intial analysis process consisted of basic data cleaning.
 This included identifying erroneous enteries in the `Age` column, and imputing `Sex`_ to ternary _Male_, _Female_ and _Gender Variant_.
 After this we converted the target variable to binary and began to compare it against various features within the dataset.
 Exploratory data analysis (EDA) allowed us to view view age and gender distributions and there respective answers to the target.
 We then began to create smaller data frames that would allow us to create charts comparing respondents answers to specific questions, and their resulting answer to the target variable.
 After this we engineered some geographical features dividing the countries up into continent like groups, and the US states into regional type sub-divisions.
 This allowed us to see patterns in how someone would answer the target variable based on where they are from geographically.

 After engineering some features, we ran Logistic Regression and Decision Tree Classifier (DTC) models.
 We found the Logistic Regression model performed significantly better then the DTC.
 We subsequently did some feature selection with a Recursive Feature Elimiation Cross Validation (RFECV) and whittled our coefficients down to only the most influential.
 We subsequently computed frequency tables for each coefficient to gather the log odds of each question.
 After this  we isolated the top 5 positive and top 5 negative coefficients which informed our reccomendations.

-***
-Questions to consider:
-* How did you prepare, analyze or model the data?
-* Why is this approach appropriate given the data and the business problem?
-***

 ## Results